kf1375/STM32_F446_Bare_Metal/README.md

 The repository includes `CMSIS` as submodules under `lib` folder.
 You can clone the repository, then initialize and update the submodules with `git submodule init` and `git submodule update` commands.

 ## Compile
 [makefile](projects/armf4.mk) contains necessary build scripts and compiler flags for all projects.
-Individual settings can be changed from local makefiles from projects such as [blinky makefile](projects/logger/makefile)
+Individual settings can be changed from local makefiles from projects such as [logger makefile](projects/logger/makefile)

 Browse into any directory and run `make` to compile.
 ```